intellibus/xrays/README.md

 ## Documentation 🛰

-`xrays` *is under active development, documentation will be added once a* `beta` *release is ready*
+`xrays` *is under active development, documentation will be added once a initial release is ready*

 ## Contributing 🌎

-Please make sure to read the [Design Document](https://github.com/intellibus/xrays/blob/main/DESIGN.md) before making a pull request.
+We would love for you to contribute your ideas, code, & fixes to `xrays`.

+We encourage everyone to read our [Design Document](https://github.com/intellibus/xrays/blob/main/DESIGN.md) to learn more about the thought process behind xrays.

+Also check out [intellibus.dev/rewards](intellibus.dev/rewards) to learn more about the rewards offered for contributing to the [Open Source Universe](https://github.com/intellibus/approach).

 ## License ⚖️